 Reconcile Foreign Currency in QuickBooks

-As QuickBooks is fully capable of handling your foreign transactions but in-order to use it you will need to activate and setup the multi-currency feature.
+As QuickBooks is fully capable of handling your foreign transactions but in order to use it, you will need to activate and set up the multi-currency feature.
 Enabling the said functionality will allow you to choose a currency of your choice.
-Thus, you will be able to choose a vendor, choose a currency against him and pass an entry in the currency other than your regular currency.
+Thus, you will be able to choose a vendor, choose a currency against him and pass an entry in a currency other than your regular currency.

 How to Reconcile Foreign Currency Bank Account in QuickBooks?

-In-order to reconcile foreign currency bank account you should have an entry within the program.
+In order to reconcile a foreign currency bank account, you should have an entry within the program.
 If your foreign currency feature is already enabled and you have an entry to be reconciled then follow the steps to follow the reconciliation process: